nenalukic/air-quality-project/README.md

 **Problem**:

-**Weather and Air Quality Aggregator**: Collecting historical and forecast data from multiple sources, aggregate this data to analyze trends over time and provide a comprehensive forecast for different regions.
+**Weather and Air Quality Aggregator**: Collect historical and forecast data from various sources, aggregate the information to analyse trends over time, and generate comprehensive forecasts for different regions.

 ---